The change journey

 1. Make sure everyone is on the same page

 People naturally fear change.
 Whether caused by previous experiences or approaches, this means teams can be resistant to the process.
 However, for transformation to be successful, employees must be on board, otherwise things can go awry and impact the whole business.
+Combat this by being mindful of the change curve that people experience and put mitigations in place to address concerns at each point of the change.
+For example, early and regular engagement will make colleagues feel heard and allow their questions and concerns to be addressed.

-2. Explain the purpose of change
+2. Explain the benefits of change

 Change can impact people’s wellbeing, so it’s important to be able to recognise change fatigue.
 By tailoring their change approach, businesses can identify how people are impacted in different ways, and ensure employees are supported.
+People and teams are diverse, with have different learning styles, so one size generally doesn’t fit all.
+Have hands on support throughout, particularly during and immediately after “go live” when change can be most daunting.

 Change is an inevitable part of business life.
 In order that it’s kept positive, businesses need to demystify what it means for employees.
 Through communication, clarity and effective change management, decision-makers can ensure their business delivers ‘change for good’.